mverboom/pve-testenv/README.md

   * Each line in a process icon is a serivce
   * Services that are not connected to a specific host will be deployed on all hosts
   * Services linked to 1 or more hosts will only be deployed on those hosts
+  * Services are started with socat and the commands are started with SYSTEM.
+The commands are quoted with double quotes (""), so it is best to use single quotes within specified commands (see example drawing).

 A network drawing can look like this: